This post may contain affiliate links. Please read our disclosure policy.

 - Add chicken breasts.
 Cover and cook, stirring occasionally until the chicken is cooked through.

 - Remove the chicken from the pot.
 Add egg noodles and milk.
-Cook, stirring occasionally, for about until noodles are tender.
+Cook, stirring occasionally until noodles are tender.
 Add chicken back to the pot.
 Stir everything to combine and serve.

 Tips for making the best creamy chicken noodle soup